 No list of photo editing apps would be complete without GIMP.
 It has been a favorite Photoshop alternative for years.
 If there's a feature available on Photoshop, it's likely GIMP has mirrored it.
 Everything from adjusting contrast, tweaking colors, and cropping help make this a photo manipulation tool that's easy to recommend.
 Mac users have long touted GIMP's “before” and “after” split-screen view of your photo(s) while editing.
 The non-Mac interface is a bit of a surprise but that's about the only downside to this free versatile tool.
 GIMP doesn't offer some of the Mac-specific hardware acceleration either because of its open-source nature.
 If free and functional are what you're after, you won't do any better.

-Don’t let the popularity of its name fool you.
+Don't let the popularity of its name fool you.
 Photoshop is no longer the undisputed king of the photo-editing hill on a Mac.
-With other programs that are easier to learn and less expensive with similar feature-sets, it’s time for the Photoshop faithful to try something new.
-What’s your go-to for photo edits on the Mac?
+You can even view Photoshop files without Photoshop.
+With other programs are easier to learn and less expensive with similar feature-sets, it's time for the Photoshop faithful to try something new.

 Image credit: gimp on mac os x lion